cyanogilvie/Tcl.js/README.md

 So it's around 3 times slower than the c interpreter on this benchmark.
 On other browsers it's a very different story unfortunately.
 Safari clocks in at about 68000 microseconds, and Firefox (v18.0.1 - with the shiny new IonMonkey engine) manages 140599 microseconds.
 I haven't the stomach (or the platform) to test IE.

+2015 update: Performance in Firefox 40 is roughly on par with Chrome now.

 What Is The License?
 --------------------